 - ½ cup lard chilled

-- Using pastry blender, blend together chilled butter, lard and flour until crumbly (pea size chunks).
+- Using a pastry blender, blend together chilled butter, lard and flour until crumbly (pea size chunks).

-- Start by blending 4 tablespoons of ice cold water into the flour/butter/lard mixture.
+- Start by blending 4 tablespoons of ice-cold water into the flour mixture.

 - Add more water a tablespoon at a time until mixed and dough sticks together when pressed.
-Don't make too wet, just enough water to have dough come together.
+Do not make it too wet, just enough water to have the dough come together.

-- DO not overmix or your pie crust will be tough.
+- DO not over-mix the dough or your pie crust will be tough.

 - Divide in half, cover with plastic wrap and chill for 30 minutes.

-- While dough is chilling, in large bowl toss together apple slices, white and brown sugar, tapioca and cinnamon.
+- While the dough is chilling, in a large bowl toss together apple slices, white and brown sugar, tapioca and cinnamon.

-- Place one in bottom of pie plate.
+- Place one crust in the bottom of the pie pan.

-- Pile high with apple mix, cover with other pie crust, seal edges, cut slits for venting.
+- Pile high with apple filling, cover with the other pie crust.
+Pinch together the crusts to seal the edges.

 - Sprinkle top with white sugar and cinnamon.

-- Bake 350 for about 1 - 11/2 hours until top is golden brown.
-Cover edge with a pie shield or foil if edge starts to brown too much while baking.
+- Cover the edge with a pie shield or foil if the edge starts to brown too much while baking.